golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 ## Check installation

-After successful installation check the service is running
+After the successful installation verify that the service is running

 ```bash
 sudo systemctl status golem
 ```

-You can also check the logs of the sevice running
+You can also check the logs of the running service

 ```bash
 sudo journalctl -u golem -e